-Since we’ve already established that some phone heat is normal, it’s better to determine overheating based on how often you notice your phone getting hot, or if the temperature is physically uncomfortable.
-Your phone should not be getting hot several times a day, or for seemingly no reason.
+Since some phone heat is normal, it’s better to determine overheating based on how often you notice your phone getting hot, or if the temperature is physically uncomfortable.
+Your phone should not be getting hot several times a day, or for no apparent reason.

-If you’ve had your phone for years, you may notice increasing phone temperature issues as their devices age.
-But there’s still a big difference between older models overheating more often (as they struggle to keep up with updates) and the really intense overheating seen with the Samsung Galaxy Note 7 battery explosions.
-The Transportation Security Administration (TSA) still doesn’t allow that particular Samsung Galaxy model on flights.
+If you’ve had your phone for years, you may notice increasing phone temp issues over time.
+But there’s still a big difference between older Samsung and other Androids overheating, depending on how often they keep up with Android updates).
+The intense overheating in the Samsung Galaxy Note 7 caused battery explosions, causing the TSA sto stop allowing that particular Samsung Galaxy model on flights.

-Though the Galaxy Note 7 is a particularly extreme case, we recommend reading reviews before you buy a new device to make sure there are no inherent issues that will cause dangerous phone overheating (or other problems).
+Though the Samsung Galaxy Note 7 is a particularly extreme case, we recommend reading reviews before you buy a new device to reduce your risk of dangerous phone overheating (or other problems).
 Samsung has attempted to mitigate phone overheating in the S7 and S8 models with a liquid cooling system.

 When there’s a bigger problem

-While there are many plausible explanations for why your phone is getting hot in here, it’s better not to assume the problem is an easy fix.
-A chronically overheating phone can be a sign that your phone is infected with malware, which severely affects your phone's security and overall performance.
+There are many simple explanations for why your cell phone is getting hot, but that doesn’t mean there’s always an easy fix.
+A chronically overheating phone can be a sign that it’s infected with malware, which severely affects your phone's security and overall performance.

-With the explosion of Bitcoin, hackers have become very interested in cryptojacking, or hijacking computers to mine cryptocurrency.
-In 2017, a strain of Trojan malware called Loapi infected Android phones by disguising itself usually as a fake antivirus app in the Google Play store.
+With the rise of Bitcoin, hackers have become very interested in cryptojacking, which entails hijacking devices to mine cryptocurrency.
+In 2017, a strain of trojan malware called Loapi infected Android phones by disguising itself as a fake antivirus app in the Google Play store.

 Loapi malware was used by hackers to secretly mine Monero cryptocurrency.
-This maxed out the processor’s computing power and caused the device to overheat, causing the phone’s battery to noticeably bulge just two days after the initial infection.
+This maxed out the processor’s computing power and caused the device to overheat, making the phone’s battery bulge noticeably just two days after the initial infection.

 A 2019 Android cryptominer spread automatically via SSH (a secure cryptographic network protocol) and ultimately affected victims in over 20 countries.
-There have also been a growing number of fake Android apps that infect devices with CoinHive, another Monero-mining malware.
-Hidden inside HTML files in the assets folder of the apps, the mining script activates once the app is opened and continues running in the background.
-Since many of these malicious apps have been found in the Google Play Store, paying attention to phone overheating is a useful way to identify a mining malware infection.
+There have also been a growing number of fake Android apps that infect devices with CoinHive, another type of Monero-mining malware.
+Hidden inside HTML files in an app’s assets folder, the mining script activates when the app is opened and continues running in the background.

-Due to Android phones’ increased vulnerability, Android devotees should use a trusted mobile antivirus like our free AVG AntiVirus for Android.
-This is the best way to prevent malware from harming your device, and it also protects against unsafe apps, unwanted callers, theft, and much more.
+Since Android phones are more vulnerable to malware than iPhones, a trusted mobile antivirus like our free AVG AntiVirus for Android is a must.
+It’s the best way to prevent malware from harming your device, and it’ll protect you against unsafe apps, unwanted callers, theft, and much more.
 Get AVG AntiVirus today.